g-pechorin/degen/readme.md

 TODO
 ----
- * ?.0.0 : cache downloaded resources in target
  * 2.0.0 : move distribution and archives definition out of the MOJO configuration (like sources.jar@zip://http://example.com/dist.zip)
  * 2.0.1 : add non-scriptable "override" MOJO which locates a .java file within the distribution and archives, then copies it out into the src/main/java folder
  * 2.0.2 : add "remove" MOJO which deletes any .java files in src/main/java which match .java files within the distribution and archives definition